davydtamrazov/concrete-crack-segmentation/README.md

 ![Pre-processing of the original dataset downscaled by a factor of 0.5](./aux/data_preprocessing_example.png)

-To augment the dataset image resolution is downscaled by multiple factors (0.125, 0.25, 0.5), thereby allowing to create images of cracks of various sizes.
-Additionally, patches are generated with an overlap of 112 pixels, helping to almost double dataset size.
-As a result generated dataset contains
+To augment the dataset image resolution is downscaled by multiple factors (0.125, 0.25, 0.5), thereby allowing to generate images of cracks of various sizes.

+Original dataset is divided into training, validation and test sets at 0.6:0.2:0.2 splits.
+Each set is the pre-processed with the described above routine resulting in 5100, 1740 and 1778 respectively.

 # References